 By Celi from Philippines

 Varying shades of blue.
 Throw in some pattern and solids and your room will pop.
 You can add a rug too, and it should work really well.
-I am including a link to brown and blue rooms.
-Hope that helps.

 This is a pretty neutral pallet.
 You can go with just about any color you like.
 I agree that blue would look nice, but shades of green, or a floral print curtain and then pick up the color with solid cushions, say pinks and yellows.
 Really, you can go with just about anything.